AIA / CEU Courses

 - Description: Office design is a major component of employee engagement, retention and productivity.
 Top performing companies recognize that good design is good for business.
 They create workplaces where focus and collaborative thinking coexist, empowering each individual to excel while facilitating constructive interactions with coworkers.
 The office of today and tomorrow must address a multi-generational workforce, be humanistic, offer choice, and provide flexibility.
 While office design and furniture trends have evolved to meet these trends, office lighting has not.

 - Description: ASHRAE Standard 241 calls for buildings to implement technologies targeting the control of indoor airborne pathogens and provides long-awaited, actionable guidance for reducing risk to occupant health.
-Designing and upgrading buildings and building operations to meet the Standard is a matter of public health, but also stands to improve a building’s competitive position in the market, support return-to-office initiatives, improve customer experiences, and increase operational resilience in the face of future threats.
-This course explores the effectiveness of various building system upgrades toward achieving recommended targets for mitigating the transmission of airborne pathogens, explains why experts consider UVGI the essential engineering intervention for compating the spread of disease indoors, and details the benefits of integrating UVGI into architectural lighting systems.
-Attendees will be able to use this knowledge to make informed decisions as to the most cost effective building upgrades for creating healthy spaces.
+Designing buildings to meet the standard, stands to improve a building’s competitive position in the market, support return-to-office initiatives, improve customer experiences, and increase operational resilience in the face of future threats.
+This course explores the effectiveness of various building system upgrades toward achieving recommended targets for mitigating the transmission of airborne pathogens, explains why experts consider UVGI the essential engineering intervention for combating the spread of disease indoors, and details the benefits of integrating UVGI into architectural lighting systems.

 - Description: An examination of physiological and psychological responses to the lighting of architectural surfaces.
 Advantages of asymmetric luminaires in creating impactful, uniform lighting effects are also explored.
 Topics: Physiological and psychological responses to illuminated surfaces and spaces; considerations for relating light sources to their target surfaces; attributes of asymmetric luminaires; and factors influencing our perception of uniformity.

-- Presented: over zoom by Zach Zaharewicz with The Lighting Quotient.
+Presented: over zoom by Zach Zaharewicz or Dave Pfund with The Lighting Quotient.
 A Florida Lighting Associates Representative can be present in your office.

 Course: LIGHTING THAT ATTRACTS – 1 HSW/ LU

 - Description: This learning unit explores the visual and psychological connections between architectural lighting and human preference.
-Although most occupants of a space don’t understand why they prefer one space over another with differing lighting designs, this program outlines specific factors to consider for improving the emotional connection within an interior space.
+This program outlines specific factors to consider for improving the emotional connection within an interior space.
 Proper application of lighting placement, distribution, brightness ratios, acoustic materials, and LED color spectrum can result in aesthetics and physical comfort that exceed occupant expectations.
 Applying best practices with these design factors can enable gains in retail and hospitality patronage as well as improve employee wellness and retention in working environments.

 - Presented: in your office by a Florida Lighting Associates Representative.